RCCRAFT1/Prodigy-Hack/policy.md

 ## Security Issues

-POST ISSUE OF 10/17/2019
+POST ISSUE OF 10/31/2019
-Shares login info with hyperplay.net, and bashmakers.net will fix this
+Unwanted sharing of data between hack and unknown 3rd party servers.
+Will fix